peterliapin/alertai.backend/README.md

 ## Getting Started

-To get started with the AlertAI project, follow these steps:
+To get started with the Suggestio project, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the `AlertAI.sln` solution file in Visual Studio or your preferred code editor.
+2. Open the `Suggestio.sln` solution file in Visual Studio or your preferred code editor.

 ## Running the Project

-To run the AlertAI project locally, follow these steps:
+To run the Suggestio project locally, follow these steps:

 1. Open a terminal or command prompt.
-2. Navigate to the `src/AlertAI.Api` directory.
+2. Navigate to the `src/Suggestio.Api` directory.
 3. Run the following command to restore dependencies:

     ```shell